gep13/gep13/input/blog/time-to-vote-for-the-vb-forums-photography-contest.md

 Title: Time to vote for the VB Forums Photography Contest
 Published: 15/2/2011
 Tags:
-- Contest
+- contest
-- Photography
+- photography
-- VBForums
+- vbforums
 ---

 All of the entries are now in for the VB Forums photography contest.
 You can see all the entries here: